✓ Editorial & Content Standards

 Update transparency

-Updated pages show a “Last reviewed” date.
-Substantive changes to health claims include a brief change note explaining what was updated and why.
+Updated pages show a visible “Last updated” date in the page header.
+Substantive health claim changes include a brief change note explaining what was updated and which source prompted it.

-Calculator formula updates: when clinical guidelines change sleep duration recommendations (e.g. NSF revises age-group thresholds), all calculators that reference those thresholds are updated simultaneously.
-Formula logic is version-controlled; if you notice a discrepancy between our calculator output and a published guideline, please contact us via the link below.
+Calculator formula updates: when clinical guidelines change sleep duration recommendations (e.g. NSF revises age-group thresholds), all calculators referencing those thresholds are updated simultaneously — not page by page.
+Formula logic is version-noted with a visible change record.
+If you notice a discrepancy between a calculator output and a published guideline, please contact us.
+We will review it and respond within 48 hours.

 ⚠ Important — Please Read

-• Sleep disorders, including insomnia, sleep apnoea, circadian rhythm disorders, and parasomnias, require diagnosis and management by a qualified healthcare professional.
+• Sleep disorders — including insomnia, obstructive sleep apnoea, circadian rhythm disorders, restless legs syndrome, and parasomnias — require diagnosis and management by a qualified healthcare professional.
+This site does not diagnose, treat, or manage sleep disorders.

-• Heart rate data shown on this site represents population-level averages and normal ranges.
-Individual readings outside these ranges may be normal for you — or may require medical evaluation.
-Only a doctor can determine which applies to your situation.
+• Heart rate data, blood pressure references, and other physiological parameters shown on this site represent population-level normal ranges from published research.
+Readings outside these ranges may be normal for you — or may require medical evaluation.
+Only a qualified clinician can determine which applies to your situation.

-• If you experience symptoms including chest pain, breathlessness, palpitations, excessive daytime sleepiness, or witnessed apnoea, seek medical advice promptly.
+• If you experience symptoms including chest pain, shortness of breath, palpitations, witnessed apnoea, excessive daytime sleepiness interfering with daily function, or persistent inability to sleep — seek medical advice promptly.
 Do not use this website in place of doing so.

-Found an error or have a question about our editorial process?
-We take accuracy reports seriously.
-Contact us and we will review within 5 business days.
+Found a content error or have a question about our editorial process?
+We take accuracy reports seriously and treat every submission as an editorial priority.
+Meet our team →

 Contact Us →